Salesforce-Industries-Process-Library/Public-Sector-Solutions-Processes/README.md

-# Public Sector Process Library
+# Public Sector Solutions Process Library
 Library of downloadable process assets for Salesforce Public Sector Solutions

 These virtual processes and digital assets are Non-SFDC Applications and not part of your Services under your Master Subscription Agreement with Salesforce or any of its affiliates.
 They are provided as-is and not supported by Salesforce or any of its affiliates.
 By installing and using a virtual process, you agree to the **Process Library Installer Terms & Conditions.pdf** in this repository.